lachgar/modeling/README.md

 		2. Check "Developer Tools"
 		3. Next -> Next -> Accept -> Finish
 5. Install the Android SDK from http://developer.android.com/sdk/index.html
-	1. After installation, create an empty Android application in Eclipse
+	1. After installation, create an empty Android application in Eclipse on the same level where you create the modeling project, and call it "msc.gen.android".
+If you don't use this name, modify build.xml.
 6. Install Ant from http://ant.apache.org/ according to instructions
 7. File -> Import... and browse to your modeling project (don't copy to workspace)
 8. Select ATL view in top right of Eclipse
-9. Generate android code nl.sigmax.modeling
+9. Generation!
-	1. Adjust SigmaxApp.xmi to satisfy requirements
+	1. Adjust SigmaxApp.xmi to satisfy requirements (it's a zoo, currently)
 	2. Run model-to-model transformation sigmaxapp2screens.atl
 	3. Run model-to-model transformation screens2android.atl
 	4. Run model-to-text transformation android2text.mwe (.mwe, not .xpt) Found in 'workflow'